pramnora/lisp/README.md

 ## Introduction

+The creator of the LISP-LIS-Processing programming language is: John McCarthy...;
+he was also the person who coined the term: Artificial Intelligence.

 LISP, is a *high level* programming language which was created in 1958.
 (Only FORTRAN is 1 year older.)

 It is created to be used for AI-Artificial Intellence purposes.
 (Other AI languages are: PROLOG/LOGO/-etc.)